proto-aiken-13/tp/docs/UserGuide.md

 adding extra information for a student named Ted can easily be done using the various keyword features as listed in our [Features Section](#features)

-`npc_track` saves teaching assistant from having to spend so much precious time by reducing the complexity and the need to navigate different platforms just to search their students.
-Now, it can be done in a one-stop manner using `npc_track`
+`npc_track` saves teaching assistant from having to spend so much precious time by reducing the complexity by doing it in a one-stop manner using `npc_track`.

 Not ready to use `npc_track`?
 Fret Not, you can jump to the [Quick Start](#quick-start) section to begin your `npc-track`